Storm99999/RBXpp/README.md

 # Installation
 * Install tampermonkey
 * Click on "Create new userscript"
-* Paste in the script from ./ext/rbxpp.js
+* Paste any theme from ./themes/ into the editor
 * Ctrl + S
 * Profit, you can change themes depending on your liking!